spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/host-management/custom-link.md

    git checkout v4.4.0
    ```

 4. Create a directory called **local-ui** at the path **CanvOS/local-ui**.
-Then under the **local-ui** directory, create
+Then, under the **local-ui** directory, create
    a directory named **ui**.

-5. In the **CanvOS/local-ui/ui** directory, create an file named **customizations.json**.
+5. In the **CanvOS/local-ui/ui** directory, create a file named **customizations.json**.
 This is the same file where
-   you customize the theme of Local UI.
+   you customize the Local UI theme.
 If the file is already present, there is no need to create a new one.
 For more
-   information about customizing the theme of Local UI, refer to [Customize Local UI Theme](./theming.md).
+   information about customizing the Local UI theme, refer to [Customize Local UI Theme](./theming.md).

 6. If you want Local UI to host static web pages that you want your users to be able to access from the sidebar, create
    another folder for your website under the **local-ui** folder and put all assets for your web pages in that folder.